1.FCS Knowledge and information Hub

 2. Provides Statutory Laws and compliance guidance to CSOs

 There are over 20,000 CSOs operating in Tanzania.
-The resource centre is one-stop centre with all necessary and relevant information regarding Tanzanian Civil Society Organizations, their operations, particularly regulatory frameworks and coordination by relevant government institutions and offices.
-The center helps CSOs understand statutory requirements better and subsequently become more compliant with the laws, policies and procedures governing their operations.
-The centre supports CSOs access information on Registration, compliance and Local Government authorities permits as detailed below;
+The resource centre is a one-stop centre with all necessary and relevant information regarding Tanzanian Civil Society Organizations, their operations, particularly regulatory frameworks and coordination by relevant government institutions and offices.
+The centre helps CSOs understand statutory requirements better and subsequently become more compliant with the laws, policies and procedures governing their operations.
+The centre supports CSO’s access information on Registration, compliance and Local Government authorities permits as detailed below;

-b) Compliance : In October 2018 the Government issued new regulations that require all organizations registered under the Ministry of Health, Community Development, Gender, the Elderly and Children to comply with.
-This means organizations ought to submit to the office of registrar the agreements/ contracts whether in person or via email in order to ensure compliance hence the centre provides guidance to CSOs on compliance issues , particulary in in the legislative frameworks in the CSO sector
+b) Compliance: In October 2018 the Government issued new regulations that require all organizations registered under the Ministry of Health, Community Development, Gender, the Elderly and Children to comply with.
+This means organizations ought to submit to the office of the registrar the agreements/ contracts whether in person or via email in order to ensure compliance hence the centre provides guidance to CSOs on compliance issues, particularly in the legislative frameworks in the CSO sector

-c) Permits to work in local governments : increasingly CSOs are required to seek permits issued by PO-RALG to implement projects in their localities.
-The civil society centre provides adequate information and required procedure on how to address issues with relevant authorities in Dodoma
+c) Permits to work in local governments: increasingly CSOs are required to seek permits issued by PO-RALG to implement projects in their localities.
+The civil society centre provides adequate information and required procedures on how to address issues with relevant authorities in Dodoma

 3 .
 Strengthening partnerships between development actors

-The resource centre provides a safe spaces for constructive dialogues, building partnerships ,greater engagement between CSO actor, development actors and officials from various government ministries, agencies, parliamentarians and alike, for improvement of CSO operations and achievements of the civil society sector.
-The centre envisions providing conference facilities for organizations to host events at its premises in eventually.
+The resource centre provides safe spaces for constructive dialogues, building partnerships, and greater engagement between CSO actors, development actors and officials from various government ministries, agencies, parliamentarians and alike, for the improvement of CSO operations and achievements of the civil society sector.
+The centre envisions providing conference facilities for organizations to host events at its premises eventually.

 4 .
 Facilitating CSO Capacity Development